ietf-scitt/use-cases/scitt-components.md

   - Hardware
     - [Fuel Pump Certification](scenarios/fuel-pump.md): hardware scenario where multiple instances of a product (the serial number) have individual claims and evidence
 - Design Discussions: Areas for us drill in, to enable the above scenarios
-  - [Claims and Endorsements](scitt-components/claim-endorsement-spec.md): What does a claim/endorsement schema look like?
+  - [Claims and Endorsement Format](scitt-components/claim-endorsement-spec.md): Discussion why SCITT needs a simplified format for the claims, with links to the evidence
   - [One or Many Instances of SCITT](./scitt-components/one-or-many-instances.md): design goals and philosophy
   - [RBAC](scitt-components/scitt-rbac.md): How SCITT enables limited access
+  - [Indexing Content Types](scitt-components/scitt-indexing.md): How SCITT is extensible to enable new, evolving content types

 [SCITT_IETF_WG]:  https://datatracker.ietf.org/group/scitt/
 [WHAT_IS_SCITT]:  https://ietf-scitt.github.io/scitt-web/